nuriel77/iri-playbook/docs/getting-started-quickly.rst

 For **CentOS** users: you may need to install ``curl``.
 You can do that by running: ``sudo yum install curl -y``.

-**This command will pull the installer script and kick off the installer:**
+**This command will pull the installer script and kick off the installation:**

 .. code:: bash